Great Northern Mall (New York)

 The Great Northern Mall was an enclosed regional shopping mall located in the Syracuse suburb of Clay, New York.
-It closed in 2022 for redevelopment by Hart Lyman Company, which will transform the mall into a lifestyle center with luxury apartments and townhomes, a movie theater and hotel, high-end shops and restaurants.
+It closed in 2022 for redevelopment by Hart Lyman Company, which plans to transform the mall into a lifestyle center with luxury apartments and townhomes, a movie theater and hotel, high-end shops and restaurants.
 The mall served Syracuse's northern suburbs and Onondaga County.

 History

 Great Northern Mall opened in 1988, anchors included Sears, The Bon-Ton, Dey Brothers, Chappell's, Macy's, Sibley's, Kaufmann's, Dick's Sporting Goods, and Hess's.